Immune System Disorders

 Type 1 diabetes.
 The immune system attacks the cells in the pancreas that make insulin.
 Insulin removes sugar from the blood to use as energy.

 Rheumatoid arthritis.
 This type of arthritis causes swelling and deformities of the joints.
-An auto-antibody called rheumatoid factor is in the blood of some people with rheumatoid arthritis.
+An auto-antibody called rheumatoid factor or anti-CCP is in the blood of some people with rheumatoid arthritis.

 Lupus.
 This disease attacks body tissues, including the lungs, kidneys, and skin.
 Many types of auto-antibodies are found in the blood of people with lupus.

-Experts don't know what causes autoimmune diseases.
-But many factors seem to be involved.
-If you have an immune system disorder, learn as much as you can about it.
-And work closely with your healthcare providers to manage it.
+Experts don't know what causes autoimmune diseases but many different factors seem to be involved.
+If you have an immune system disorder, learn as much as you can about it and work closely with your healthcare providers to manage it.